May 2024

 I’ve been developing two new Colour Time works for an upcoming show with Verse in London.

-Colour Time Sync is a 20-minute-long colour animation, which uses clock time to synchronize the work for all viewers, allowing both the viewers in the gallery and online to inhabit the same temporal frame.
+Colour Time Sync is a 20-minute-long colour animation which is synchronized across all representations of the work, allowing viewers in the gallery and online to experience the colour shifts at the same time.

-Colour Time Generative is derived from the same colour data as Colour Time Sync.
-Instead of animating through time, Generative draws this timeline as a gradient.
-The horizontal width of this gradient is infinitely variable; as pieces are minted, the gradient expands.
-Each buyer owns a section of a continuum, which is constantly shifting until the sale closes.
+Colour Time Generative is uses the same colour sequence as Colour Time Sync.
+Instead of animating through time, Generative draws this colour sequence into a gradient.
+As pieces are minted, the gradient is streched.
+Each buyer owns a section of this ever-expanding continuum.
+The appearance of a buyers section continually shifts as the gradient expands until the sale closes.

-Below are some outputs from the Generative system, which will on display in the gallery.
+Below are some outputs from the generative system, which will on display in the gallery as prints.
 The numbers in the titles indicate the token ID and hypothetical collection size.

 https://verse.works/exhibitions/colour-time